ItO210/air-monitoring-system/README.md

-# IoT Air Quality Monitoring System
+#AireSano: An IoT Air Quality Monitoring System

 This project is an IoT-based Air Quality Monitoring System that uses an ESP32 microcontroller to collect environmental data (temperature, humidity, and air quality) from sensors.
 The data is sent to a REST API, stored in a MySQL database, and visualized on a web-based dashboard.